PhD in Public Health

 When is the application deadline?

-PhD students start the program during the fall semester, with a January 15 deadline.
+PhD students can start the program during the fall or spring semesters.

 Since your Master of Public Health program is online, is your PhD program online too?